Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

-As a compromise between the complete-pooling and no-pooling model, a partial pooling approach based on a multinomial mixed-effects model can be used.
-Properly specified, the mixed-effects model maintains the flexibility of the saturated model while avoiding its high bias and variance in finite samples.

-where \(g^{-1}\) is a softmax or other link function, \(\vb W\) and \(\vb Z\) are matrices of fixed and random effects, respectively, \(\vb*\phi\) is a vector of random-effect parameters, and \(f_\beta\) and \(f_\phi\) are some priors for the subscripted parameters.
+\subparagraph{General mixed-effects model.} As a compromise between the complete-pooling and no-pooling model, a partial pooling approach based on a multinomial mixed-effects model can be used.
+Properly specified, the mixed-effects model maintains the flexibility of the saturated model while avoiding its high bias and variance in finite samples. where \(g^{-1}\) is a softmax or other link function, \(\vb W\) and \(\vb Z\) are matrices of fixed and random effects, respectively, \(\vb*\phi\) is a vector of random-effect parameters, and \(f^{(\beta)}\) and \(f^{(\phi)}\) are some priors for the super-scripted parameters.
 Some fixed or random effects could be shared across combinations of \(R\) and \(Y\), though this could complicate computation.
-We recommend including \(X\) and especially \(G\) in the model as random effects, with hierarchical structure as appropriate.
+In practice, we recommend including \(X\) and especially \(G\) in the model as random effects, with hierarchical structure as appropriate.
 Such a structure partially pools estimates of \(\Pr(Y\mid R, X, G)\) towards an overall estimate of \(\Pr(Y\mid R)\), allowing the model to share information between geographic areas.
 This should prove especially useful in cases where some areas have few or no observations for certain racial groups.

 We also recommend including group-level covariates as fixed effects, which will help share information across random effects and significantly improve generalization performance to unseen random effect levels \citep{buttice2013does}.
 For example, if \(G\) records counties, analysts could include racial and socioeconomic variables measured at the county level as predictors.
 This would help produce more accurate estimates of \(\Pr(Y\mid R, G)\) to the extent that variation in these probabilities is associated with these racial and socioeconomic variables.
 Ultimately the structure of this general model will have to be chosen based on the data and the relevant research question.